jmreppsUWGrad/2D-Nanothermite/README.md

 This repository contains the Python code to solve the 2D Heat conduction equations.

 # Current state:
+-solve 2D planar heat conduction with no source terms (Explicit)

--solve 2D heat conduction with no source terms (Explicit)
+-solve 2D axisymmetric heat conduction with no source terms (Explicit)

 -Combustion source term from Kim (Explicit)